This article covers:

 - You must be a Policy Admin in order to create report fields for a Company policy.
 (Report fields can be configured for reports on your Personal policy the Settings > > Policies > Personal Policy > Reports page).

 - As long as you have report fields set up for a policy, they will be required pieces of information for that report.
 If a report field is not filled in or selected, this will flag a report violation and may prevent report submission or export.

 How to set up report fields for your policy

-To go to this section of the policy editor, go to Admin > Policies > [Select policy name] > Reports and scroll down to Report Fields:
+1. Let's set up an example where we want all reports on a policy to indicate a Customer, a Location, and a Date.
+To go to this section of the policy editor, go to Settings > Policies > Policy Name > Reports and scroll down to Report Fields:

 2. Enter the name of the report field that will display to indicate the type of information to be chosen.